-\Everyone is approved Limited time offer Arbor Memorial Inc.
+"Everyone is approved: Limited time often Arbor Memorial inc

-Creating Independent Living with Your Safety and Comfort in Mind or a loved one has trouble bathing, you may qualify for these savings!
+Creating Independent Living with Your Safety and Comfort in Mind

 Experience independent and safe bathing with an American Standard Walk-In Bath.
 Free in-home consultation, installation by a licensed professional and financing available.